epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_QUICK_GUIDE.md

 ## 3️⃣ My Medications

-**What it does:** View all your medications with current schedules.
+**What it does:** View all your medications with their **latest favorite schedules only**.
+Returns only schedules where `is_favorite = true` for each medication.
 Can filter by name, time slots, or date range.

 **URL:** `POST /api/medications/my-medications`
 **Auth:** ✅ Required

+**Key Behavior:**
+- Returns only schedules where `is_favorite = true`
+- If multiple schedules exist for the same medication, returns the latest one
+- Includes `medicationUuid` in the response for easy reference
+- Perfect for "My Medications" dashboard view

 **Input (No Filters - Show All):**
 ```json